OldGamesCracking/oldgamescracking.github.io/_games/colin_mcrae_rally_04.md

 Just a simple return, so the real address of the remote proc is on the stack and we can simply grab it.<br><br>

 So far, so good.
-So nothing special, just a few extra lines for our script.
+Nothing special, just a few extra lines for our script.
 But when I tried to run the dumped game.exe it wouldn't start.
 Upon closer inspection I realized that some of the indirect CALLS (_FF 15_) had been replaced by relative CALLS (_E8_) to a stub within the _.geso_ section.
 The additional byte was replaced with a _NOP_ or other 1-byte instructions that have no effect in the context of the call:

 ![Relative Call 1]({{site.url}}/assets/colin_mcrae_rally_04/rel_call_1.png)